A Beginner’s Guide to Special Education: Tips for New Teachers

 Lesson plans may not always go as expected, and that’s okay.
 Be prepared to adjust based on students’ needs, behaviors, or energy levels.
 Keep a toolkit of alternative teaching strategies and materials you can use when needed.

-Students with special needs often thrive in structured settings.
+Students with special needs often thrive in well-organized settings.
 Establish clear routines, expectations, and visual supports to help them feel secure.
-Foster a positive classroom culture that encourages inclusivity, respect, and independence.
+Foster a positive classroom culture that promotes respect, belonging, and independence.

 5. Advocate for Your Students